patrickfletcher/patrickfletcher.github.io/lights.md

 # LED light projects

-Here are a few LED-based projects I've been working on!
-Not for sale at this time.
+Here are a few LED-based projects I've been working on.

 ## Triangular LED panels